Turbul3nce/Turbul3nce.github.io/_pages/writeups/web/bibliophile.md

 <br>

 ##### Solution:
 Very simple.
 Insert LFI payload into the book parameter and retrieve the flag.
-If desired, we could escalate to RCE via log poisoning.

 <p align="center">